Lessonly's Default URL

 Point the new subdomain to Lessonly

-Once Lessonly has kicked off the 72-hour clock, the custom subdomain needs to be secured.
+Once Lessonly has started the 72-hour clock, the custom subdomain must be secured.

 Follow the steps below to secure a custom domain.